stuarthayhurst/corsair-void-driver/README.md

   - Requires kernel headers to be installed
   - I'll eventually upstream this driver, but I'd rather get it feature-complete and stable first

-**WARNING: This currently causes a page fault most of the time when it's unloaded**

 ## Build system
   - `make`: Build the module
   - `make install`: Install the module